-DESCRIPTION OF AMERICAN DEPOSITARY SHARES
+AMERICAN DEPOSITARY SHARES

-Citibank, N.A. has agreed to act as the depositary bank for the American Depositary Shares.
+Citibank, N.A. ("Citibank") is the depositary for the ADSs representing our ordinary shares pursuant to a deposit agreement.
 Citibank's depositary offices are located at 388 Greenwich Street, New York, New York 10013.
-American Depositary Shares are frequently referred to as "ADSs" and represent ownership interests in securities that are on deposit with the depositary bank.
+ADSs represent ownership interests in securities that are on deposit with the depositary bank.
 ADSs may be represented by certificates that are commonly known as "American Depositary Receipts" or "ADRs."
 The depositary bank typically appoints a custodian to safekeep the securities on deposit.
 In this case, the custodian is Citibank Europe plc located at 1 North Wall Quay, Dublin 1, Ireland.

-We will appoint Citibank as depositary bank pursuant to a deposit agreement.
-A copy of the deposit agreement is on file with the SEC under cover of a Registration Statement on Form F-6.
-You may obtain a copy of the deposit agreement from the SEC's Public Reference Room at 100 F Street, N.E., Washington, D.C.
-20549 and from the SEC's website (www.sec.gov).
-Please refer to Registration Number 333- when retrieving such copy.
+The form of the deposit agreement is on file with the SEC under cover of a registration statement on Form F-6.
+You may obtain a copy of the deposit agreement from the SEC's website (www.sec.gov).
+Please refer to registration number 333-274845 when retrieving such copy.
+The portions of this summary description that are italicized describe matters that may be relevant to the ownership of ADSs but that may not be contained in the deposit agreement.